Reviews stuck in 'in progress'

 Last updated

 The PR-level summary comment shows in progress and has not updated to a verdict for longer than the typical review window.
 This is usually a slow run finishing up — most reviews complete in 2–5 minutes, but a few legitimately take 10 minutes or more.
-If the review has been running for over 15 minutes, you can force it to restart by pushing a new commit.
+If the review has been running for over 15 minutes, you can push a new commit to queue a fresh review — it starts once the current review's queue slot is released, though a genuinely stuck review can hold that slot for up to 90 minutes before the system clears it automatically.

 Symptom